Did cloud seeding cause Dubai floods? Why experts say no

 Governments in drought-stricken regions like the Western United States and the UAE have invested in technologies such as seeding in the hopes of generating rain.

-About 50 countries including the US, China, Australia, UEA, Germany, India, Malaysia, Russia and Mexico employ cloud seeding.
+About 50 countries including the US, China, Australia, UAE, Germany, India, Malaysia, Russia and Mexico employ cloud seeding.

 The US Bureau of Reclamation spent $2.4m last year on cloud seeding along the over-tapped Colorado River.
 Utah recently increased its seeding budget by tenfold.